-St Anton is easily one of the most beloved ski resorts in Austria and is a favourite with snow enthusiasts worldwide.
+St. Anton is easily one of the most beloved ski resorts in Austria and is a favourite with snow enthusiasts worldwide.
 You will find some of the best off piste and advanced skiing in St. Anton.
-Located in the Tyrolian Alps, it is well known for its traditional Austrian village, a unique après scene and of course its fantastic skiing.
+Located in the Tyrol ski area, it is well known for its traditional Austrian village, a unique après scene and of course its fantastic skiing.
 St. Anton is part of the larger Arlberg ski area, consisting of several other ski resorts and over 300km of skiing.
-Here’s our top recommendations for St Anton advanced skiing.
+Here’s our top recommendations for St. Anton advanced skiing and off piste.

-St Anton is an advanced skiers’ playground; there is a plethora of steep groomers, waist-high mogul fields and powdery off-piste.
+St. Anton is an advanced skiers’ playground; there is a plethora of steep groomers, waist-high mogul fields and powdery off-piste.
 The Arlberg ski area also has officially designated off-piste areas, known as itinerary runs, which are great if you want to ski some off-piste but don’t really know where to start.
-Just remember if you’re going to ski off-piste or even just ‘off the side’ you make sure you’re kitted out with avalanche safety gear, or even better, a local guide who can show you the best places to for advanced skiing whilst keeping you safe.
+Just remember if you’re going to ski off piste in St Anton or even just ‘off the side’ you make sure you’re kitted out with avalanche safety gear, or even better, a local guide who can show you the best places to for advanced skiing whilst keeping you safe.

 There is a total of 18 itinerary runs, 6 black runs, and 19 red runs in the St. Anton area which gives an advanced skier a wealth of difficult runs without having to travel too far from the resort itself.
 One of our favourite Itinerary runs is black 40, also known as Mattun.
 This run is not for a casual skier and requires some good experience skiing off-piste.
 However, if you’ve got the ability this dream-like powder bowl can be some of the best off piste skiing in St. Anton.
 To get here just take the Nassereinbahn gondola, then the Kappall chairlift and then ski into the valley left of the lift.